Can New York Bartenders be Held Liable for Injuries Caused by an Intoxicated Customer?

-If you were injured in an accident caused by an intoxicated bar customer, our New York personal injury lawyers can help you get compensation and justice.
+If you were injured in an accident caused by an intoxicated bar customer, our Niagara Falls, NY car accident lawyers can help you get compensation and justice.
 For a free evaluation of your case, call The Carrion Law Firm at (718) 841-0083.

 Suing New York Bars and Bartenders for Injuries Caused by Intoxicated Customers

 Drunk driving accidents are tragically common in New York, and drivers are injured in DWI accidents regularly.
 Accident victims can sue the person who hit them, but many plaintiffs do not realize they have additional legal options.
 If the intoxicated driver who caused your injuries was illegally served at a bar or restaurant before the accident, you might be able to sue the bartender and the bar that served the drinks.

 These kinds of situations are known as dram shop cases.
 The term dram shop is a bit outdated, but it refers to a business establishment that sells alcohol (i.e., dram) to patrons.
 Bars, restaurants, liquor stores, and other businesses that furnish alcohol to customers may all be considered dram shops.
 These businesses must follow strict laws regarding who they can and cannot serve.
 If a bar illegally serves alcohol to a customer and that customer causes an accident, an injured victim can sue the bar or bartender under GOB Law § 11-101(1).